weihongliang233/code-block/README.md

   ![HighLight](./img/HighLight.gif)

+  **If you cannot see the demo gif here, then go to the Github Repository and read the README** .

 - The above two functionality are optional enabled.
 The following is always enabled: Select the whole current block.
 Pressing the "alt+s" will select the whole current block.